TimeLog/TimeLogApiSdk/README.md

 To activate and setup the transactional API, please go to "System administration" > "Integrations and API" > "API settings (WCF)".

 It's encouraged to require SSL connections.
 This SDK will enforce it.

+Use the Deploy\TimeLog.TransactionalApi.SDK.dll for scaffolding classes for initialization and authentication.